 Advantageous Geographical Location

 Port of Shanghai is situated at the middle of the 18,000km-long Chinese coastline, where the Yangtse River, known as “the Golden Waterway”, flows into the sea.
-It is the leading port in the T-shaped waterway network composed by the Yangtse River and the coastline, and is also China’s largest comprehensive port and one of the country’s most important gateways for foreign trade.
+It is the meeting point in the T-shaped waterway network composed by the east-west Yangtse River and the south-north coastline, and is also China’s largest comprehensive port and one of the country’s most important gateways for foreign trade.

 Therefore, the Port enjoys an advantageous geographical location, favorable natural conditions, vast economically developed hinterlands, and complete inland distribution infrastructure and facilities.